kedro-org/kedro/docs/source/deployment/databricks.md

 In [1]: %load_ext kedro.extras.extensions.ipython
 ```

-You must explicitly upgrade your `pip` version by doing the below so it is on the latest version `pip ~= 22.0.4`.
+You must explicitly upgrade your `pip` version by doing the below:

 ```bash
 %pip install -U pip